Prephouse/web/README.md

 ### Client-server communication

-We use the [RTK Query][rtk-query] library to fetch and cache data from servers, including from the Prephouse backend server, through queries and mutations.
+We use [RTK Query][rtk-query] to fetch and cache data from servers, including from the Prephouse backend server, through queries and mutations.
 The library integrates very well with Redux (see [Global State Management](#global-state-management)) and handles a lot of the boilerplate code for us.
 The library is by default framework-agnostic, but we want to utilize React hooks to call our queries and mutations so make sure to use the React "version" of the library.

 ```typescript